SILVER CLARET JUG. ANSELMO PRIOR AND MASON. VITORIA, SPAIN, 1816-1846.

 Reference: ZF1042

-Jug.
+Pitcher.
 Silver.
-Anselmo Prior and Mason.
+Anselmo Prior y Mason.
 Vitoria, Spain, between 1816 and 1846.
-With contrast markings.
-Silver jug in its color with a square base that serves as support for the circular foot decorated with a band of eggs and ending in a gallon shape, which gives way to the oval body, engraved with architectural, plant and animal elements; practically tubular neck with band of egg motifs and another at the top of architectural elements, and soft peak; It covers with a swan, and the handle presents a Medusa head in the area where it joins the body, a series of bands of architectural motifs and, creating a curve and towards the mouth, a two-headed snake that seems to intend to attack the bird.
-Typologically, the jug clearly responds to 19th century neoclassical models both in its lines and in some of its decorative elements (some close to the French school and others more common in the English school), adding to this base some detail more common in Spanish works. .
-The contrast marks, located at the base of the piece, link its creation in Vitoria, with the faithful contrast called Maison (act.
-18th-19th centuries, surely as a faithful contrast in the 19th century) and the silversmith surnamed Prior.
-Anselmo Prior was a master dated between 1816 and 1846.
-There is evidence of a head reliquary marked by both of the Eleven Thousand Virgins in the parish church of Alegría (Álava, Spain).
+With contrasting marks.
+Silver jug in its natural color with a square base supporting the circular foot decorated with a band of egg-and-dart motifs and ending in a scalloped shape, which gives way to the egg-and-dart body, engraved with architectural, plant and animal elements; a practically tubular neck with a band of egg-and-dart motifs and another at the top with architectural elements, and a smooth spout; the lid features a swan, and the handle presents a Medusa head where it joins the body, a series of bands of architectural motifs and, creating a curve towards the mouth, a two-headed snake that seems to be about to attack the bird.
+Typologically, the jug clearly corresponds to 19th-century neoclassical models in both its lines and some of its decorative elements (some close to the French school and others somewhat more common in the English school), adding to this base some details more common in Spanish works.
+The hallmarks on the base of the piece link its creation to Vitoria, Spain, with the hallmark known as Maison (active in the 18th-19th centuries, likely as a hallmark in the 19th century) and the silversmith named Prior.
+Anselmo Prior was a master craftsman who worked between 1816 and 1846.
+A reliquary depicting the head of the Eleven Thousand Virgins, marked by both of them, is known to exist in the parish church of Alegría (Álava, Spain).
 Weight: 992 grams.

 · Size: 15x12x30 cms